 Typically the negatives include higher fees, the lack of regulation of the funds used, a genuine reason for a transfer and the tax implications of accessing the funds in retirement.

 I will address both the positives and negatives in this guide.

 What is a QROPS pension transfer?

-According to Wikipedia, a Qualifying Recognised Overseas Pension Scheme, or QROPS is an overseas pension scheme that meets certain requirements set by Her Majesty’s Revenue and Customs (HMRC).
+A Qualifying Recognised Overseas Pension Scheme (QROPS) is an overseas pension scheme that meets certain requirements set by Her Majesty’s Revenue and Customs (HMRC).

 You can read more about these requirements here.